-New arrivals don't have to be overly concerned with safety and security in Ghana.
+New arrivals don't need to be overly concerned with safety and security in Ghana.
 Violent crime rates are relatively low and petty crime can often be avoided simply by being vigilant.

 Ghana is fairly safe compared to other African countries, and as long as new arrivals familiarise themselves with relevant issues and take the necessary safety precautions, they should enjoy a safe existence.